MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/11/devtools.md

 :::image type="icon" source="../../media/2020/06/experimental-tag-14px.msft.png":::

-[Since Microsoft Edge version 87](../10/devtools.md#customize-keyboard-shortcuts-in-settings), you may customize keyboard shortcuts for any action in DevTools.
-In Microsoft Edge version 88, you may now create multi-press keyboard shortcuts.
-To set a shortcut for an action in the DevTools, see [Settings](../../../customize/index.md#settings) > **Experiments**  and choose the checkbox next to **Enable keyboard shortcut editor**.
+[Since Microsoft Edge version 87](../10/devtools.md#customize-keyboard-shortcuts-in-settings), you can customize keyboard shortcuts for any action in DevTools.
+In Microsoft Edge version 88, you can now create multi-press keyboard shortcuts.
+To set a shortcut for an action in the DevTools, see [Settings](../../../customize/index.md#settings) > **Experiments**  and select the checkbox next to **Enable keyboard shortcut editor**.
 For more information about customizing and editing shortcuts, see [Edit keyboard shortcuts for any action in the DevTools](../../../customize/shortcuts.md#edit-the-keyboard-shortcut-for-a-devtools-action).

 For example, the red highlight displays a multi-press keyboard shortcut customized for the **Start recording events** action.
-To review real-time updates on this feature in the Chromium open-source project, see [Issue #174309](https://crbug.com/174309).
+For real-time updates on this feature in the Chromium open-source project, see [Issue #174309](https://crbug.com/174309).

 :::image type="content" source="../../media/2020/11/multi-press-keyboard-shortcuts.msft.png" alt-text="Chords keyboard shortcuts." lightbox="../../media/2020/11/multi-press-keyboard-shortcuts.msft.png":::